 - Preventing spyware from making changes to Internet Explorer configuration

-- Locking the Hosts File
+- Locking the hosts file

 Stop spyware in its tracks

 The growth of spyware, adware, and other methods of tracking and reporting your Internet habits makes privacy and security more of a problem than most Internet users are aware.
-Spybot is great tool to start using if you’re concerned about your privacy.
-In this article, I covered the basics of using Spybot to remove software than can intrude on your privacy and affect your system performance.
+Spybot is a great tool to start using if you’re concerned about your privacy.
+In this article, I covered the basics of using Spybot to remove software that can intrude on your privacy and affect your system performance.
 Spybot should be one of the first programs you install on any computer connected to the Internet.